valhalla/valhalla/docs/docs/mjolnir/data_sources.md

 ## Elevation data

 Valhalla uses terrain data for building elevation-influenced routes, such as for bicycles.
-You can find more about the license and attribution requirements for elevation data [here](https://github.com/tilezen/joerd/blob/master/docs/attribution.md).

 ## Boost Timezone Data

 Valhalla attaches timezone information to every node/intersection in the road network.
 The timezone data comes from [tz_world](http://efele.net/maps/tz/world/).
 This data contains polygon definitions of the various timezones throughout the world.
 Timezone specifications within each region and conversions of time between timezones are derived using [Boost](http://www.boost.org/users/license.html).

-Please notify us if you believe that an open data project has not been properly noted.